-Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market prices comprise of interest/profit rate risk and foreign currency risk.
+Market risk is the risk that the fair value or future cash flows of financial instruments will fluctuate due to change in market prices.
+Market risks comprises three types of risk: foreign currency risk, interest rate risks, and other price risk, such as equity price risk.